-(News' photo)

-WHEEL CHAIRS IN SERVICE

-The Lions Club has purchased 2 new wheel chairs to be placed at Memorial Hospital.
+(News' photo) WHEEL CHAIRS IN SERVICE The Lions Club has purchased 2 new wheel chairs to be placed at Memorial Hospital.
 This makes 7 wheel chairs the local Lions have in service in our city.
 One chair has been misplaced through a loan.
-The lions would appreciate your calling Ed Rogers at 8-3628 if you are
+The lions would appreciate your calling Ed Rogers at 8-3628 if you are using one of their chairs.

 CALL IN YOUR NEWS PLaza 8-3003.